rafiddewan/CookingApp/README.md

 - Run packages with NPM scripts

 - devDepencies only tools that are used for development
-- dpeendencies are real dependincies used in our app such as REACCT API
+- dpeendencies are real dependencies used in our app such as REACCT API

-# API Used is forkify-api
+# APIs Used
-- Based on depricated food2fork API
+- forkify-api for collecting food data
+- Local Storage API allows us to save data within the browser (such as likes)